 No matter where you look, you’ll find “Top 5” lists everywhere.
 There are at least two or three on my site alone.
 Sometimes they have solid points, other times they’re just nonsense you’ve already heard.
-Hopefully this list of exercise tips will be the former!
+Hopefully this list of strength training tips will be the former!

-All five of these overlooked exercise tips are equally important and can be applied to any lifts.
+All five of these overlooked strength training tips are equally important and can be applied to any lifts.
 Why do they matter?
 Because we get so caught up in the actual lifting that we overlook the little details that help us get better at it.
 Time to change that!

 Call me old-fashioned or new-age, but it matters how you approach a bar, how you grab it, and how you transfer your energy into it.

 Sure, we can talk about the different types of grips: overhand, underhand, hook, false, alternate, wide, and close.
 But there’s enough information about those already out there.

 Instead, I want to talk about how to actually grab the bar.
 Do you lightly put your hands on it, sort of squeeze, then try to lift?
 Not me!
 When lifting, my hands are glued and become one with the bar, just as a sword is an extension of a samurai’s arm.

 No matter which type of grip you use, you should squeeze the bar as hard as you can, almost like you’re trying to break it.
 You’ll feel an intense sensation in your forearms, which instantly prepares your body to start some serious lifting!

 According to most yogic organizations, your breath is your life force.
 (Yes, it’s still up for debate whether I’m new-age or old-fashioned.)
 But a common issue I see among people who strength train is not breathing properly before and during a lift.